You are at the top of the page

 Accessibility

-We welcome all visitors to the Tower of London and aim to make everyone's day out successful and enjoyable.
-We are committed to improving access and facilities for visitors with disabilities.
+We welcome all visitors to the Tower of London and aim to make your day out successful and enjoyable.
+We are committed to improving access and facilities for disabled visitors.

-The Tower of London is an historic building with difficult stairs and passageways and wheelchair access is limited.
-There are a large number of steps throughout the Tower with cobbles laid in some of the surfaces and pathways.
+The Tower of London is a historic building with difficult stairs and passageways — including spiral staircases — and wheelchair access is limited.
+There are many steps throughout the Tower with cobbles laid in some of the surfaces and pathways.
 There are some low doorways.

 Access Guide

-Our full colour and comprehensive access guide includes detailed information, help and advice for visitors.
+Our full colour and comprehensive access guide includes detailed information, help and advice to help you plan your visit to the Tower of London.
 For those with mobility requirements and wheelchair users, there is a colour map detailing routes and other useful information.

-Only one carer ticket can be added per booking but each disabled visitor can bring one person with them free of charge as a carer/companion.
-If your party requires more than one carer ticket, please book your paid tickets online and email [email protected] with your booking reference number and all proof of need.
-We will be happy to reserve the additional carer tickets for your party at no extra cost.
+If your party requires more than one carer/companion ticket, please book your paid tickets online and email [email protected] with your booking reference number and supporting documents.
+We will be happy to reserve the additional carer/companion tickets for your party at no extra cost.

 Toilets are available at the following locations: